-We will be closed on Monday, May 27th to observe Memorial Day.
-Normal business & shipping will resume Tuesday, 5/28.
+We will be closed on Monday, September 2nd to observe Labor Day.
+Normal business & shipping will resume Tuesday, 9/3/19.

 You may have heard that a radiant barrier can’t go under a shingled roof because there is no air gap between the deck and the shingles.
 While that is true, if you are building NEW construction, you can easily get radiant barrier under the roof and have results that works almost 20% better than traditional radiant barrier decking like TechShield™ or Solarboard™!